 Federal laws require individuals to be at least 18 years old to purchase tobacco.
 However, state laws may vary.
 For example, in Texas the age to purchase tobacco and nicotine products are 21.
 Just like with alcohol, vendors might ask you for a photo ID for confirmation that you meet the minimum age requirement.

 It is very common for U.S. college/university students to drink alcohol.
-This may be due:
+This may be due to:

 In American culture, moderate drinking (while of legal age) is not frowned upon in most social settings.
 However, American culture doesn’t accept drinking in some situations such as drinking during class/work, public places (except restaurants, bars, and some stadiums), and vehicles.
 There are strict limitations on operating a vehicle after the consumption of alcohol.
 More information about Driving While Intoxicated can be found on the Texas Department of Transportation’s website.